Curriculum Overview

 integrated throughout the curriculum.

-The fourth graders use Literature books that provide a rich exposure to language and vocabulary that will help influence their writing ability.
+Literature Fourth graders are shifting from “Learning to read” to “Reading to Learn.”
+Literature books that provide a rich exposure to language and vocabulary that will help influence their writing ability.
 In Reading, the focus is to read with comprehension, read and following direction, discriminate from fact and opinion, recognize story elements such as character, plot, and setting, and evaluate the author’s purpose and point of view.
 Students will also be able to make predictions and inferences as well as, use logical sequencing to retell stories.
 We work

 hard on using back up from the book to support our answers.

-Each month, students will be required to complete a book report.
+Book Reports Each month, students will be required to complete a book report.
 The first report is a book talk, followed by a written report, then a project.
 They will be due toward the end of the month, allowing plenty of time for reading and preparation.
-Students need to choosing books that are at their LEXILE/DRA/RAZ Kids level for comprehension.
-Picking books that are too easy will not
+All books need to be approved by me at least two weeks before their due date.

 the Four Square pre-writing method, and multiple organizers will be modeled and used throughout the year.
 The focus will be mainly on narrative and expository writing.
 Students will also learn about comparing and contrasting, character sketches, descriptive stories using conversation, poetry, outlines and research papers, friendly letters and business letters.
 We use the Sliver Burdett text book to learn how to use a thesaurus, dictionary, encyclopedia and other non-fiction books for research purposes.
 Students will also learn in depth about nouns, verbs, pronouns, adjectives, adverbs, prefixes, suffixes, homonyms, homographs and figures of speech.

-Fourth grade use the GO Mathematics program, with special
+Math Fourth grade use the GO MATH program, with special

 emphasis in the area of fractions.
 I also use many other sources to pull from such as IXL and Daily Review.
 It is essential that students know their addition, subtraction and multiplication facts with accuracy and speed.
 Please assist them with this at home.
 This will help as we build our knowledge base in Math.